-The first thing I remember is snuggling with my mom and little sister on a small couch under a thick quilt high in the mountains of Summit County, Colorado.
+The first thing I remember is snuggling with my mom and little sister on a small couch under a thick quilt high in the Rocky Mountains of Summit County, Colorado.
 With a large bowl of buttered popcorn balanced between us, we watched the Beatles’ animated live-action film Yellow Submarine.
 Google dates the memory as October of 1972 when CBS aired the US television premiere to a waiting audience of Beatles fanatics.
 The movie was one of the few shows broadcast in color at the time, though our little black and white set couldn’t make the distinction, and we didn’t know any better.
 I was two and a half years old.

 We lived in a one bedroom, one bath apartment with a kitchen and living room combination filling the rest of the minimal square footage.
 Bric-a-brac gathered at thrift stores and garage sales was customized and commingled to create a living diorama that moved from surface to surface, tracing the short and adventurous journey we had taken thus far.
 Books and articles of every description.
 A small laughing buddha.
 A half-melted, multicolored candle from the craft fair we attended every Sunday in the summer.
 A silver picture frame with my two-year-old head brushing the top edge and my dad’s outstretched arms just visible at the bottom.
 Sentimentality transformed into social commentary, like the traditional Japanese art of Kintsukuroi where cracked pottery is repaired with melted gold, the resulting work considered more rare and more valuable than an undamaged original.